illyfrancis/scribble/docs/draft.md

 The messages 'flow-out' from VUS to destinations.
 There are two type of destination, first is for the clients and the other for the internal message consumption, in the current BRD, Infomediary.
 The integration component for the clients is covered previously.

 As with other integration components, the same concerns and responsibilities pointed out so far also applies to these.
-In addition, further responsibility must be considered because of the additional role that VUS is performing as a message producer in this instance. [ ??? expand ???]
-For example, reliable messageing. ......
+In addition, further responsibility must be considered because of the additional role that VUS is performing as a message producer.
+For example the determination of reliable messaging requirements and its implementation detail forms a part of the responsibility of this components.

 #### Reference data